brunch/brunch-guide/content/en/chapter05-using-third-party-registries.md

 jquery#1.11.2 bower_components/jquery
 ```

+This command looks up the Bower registry for the latest jQuery version in the 1.x range, installs it in the proper local directory, and updates `bower.json` to reflect the newly installed component.

 We then can strip `jquery.js` from our `app`.
 In order to retain the split targets we had in the previous chapter, we need to adjust our `brunch-config.coffee` so regexes match the new file layout:

 ```coffeescript